coderefinery/DEPRECATED-software-licensing/talk.md

 ## Questions we will try to answer

 - How can you protect your ideas, names, and implementations?
-- Can you copy-paste code from Stack Overflow into your code?
+- Can you copy-paste code from the internet into your code?
 - Who owns the code you write?
-- Who owns the code you have completely rewritten?
+- Who owns the code you have modified?
 - How software licenses can influence the impact of your code.
 - How to motivate contributions to your code by choice of license?